badoo/Chatto/README.md

   pod 'Chatto', '= 2.0.0'
   pod 'ChattoAdditions', '= 2.0.0' # if you want to use the cells or the input component
   ```
-If you like to live on the bleeding edge, you can use the `dev` branch with:
+If you like living on the bleeding edge, you can use the `dev` branch with:
   ```
   pod 'Chatto', :git => 'https://github.com/badoo/Chatto', :branch => 'dev'
   pod 'ChattoAdditions', :git => 'https://github.com/badoo/Chatto', :branch => 'dev'